Chopped Apple Salad with Gorgonzola and a Gravenstein Balsamic Vinaigrette

 Mixed Greens Salad with Asian Pears, Glazed Walnuts and a Cranberry-Pear Vinaigrette

-Simple fall flavors in this dish make for a great salad.
-Asian pears are refreshing and crisp, and hold up well when tossed with the other ingredients.
-Plus they’re a little more exotic than apples or regular pears; perfect for a holiday dish!
+The Cranberry-Pear Vinaigrette in this dish makes a great dressing for this salad.
+Asian pears are refreshing and crisp and hold up well when tossed with the other ingredients.
+Plus, they’re a little more exotic than apples or regular pears.
 Serves 4 to 6.

 Chopped Apple Salad with Gorgonzola and a Gravenstein Balsamic Vinaigrette